-Creating opportunities for young people and children to get out and about across the South Downs is at the core of many of the projects that we fund annually.
-We incorporate elements of the cultural heritage of the Downs with an appreciation of biodiversity and natural landscape to provide exciting education opportunities.
+We incorporate the cultural heritage of the Downs with an appreciation of the biodiversity and charming natural landscape to create exciting education opportunities.

 Our most recent education-based projects have involved local experts in the field to create tailored workshops, visits and outdoor trips to maximise opportunities and provide access to the Downs where it may otherwise not be possible.